OnkelDunkel/DBExamProject/README.md

-First commit
+# Database Exam Project

+### Group members: Ali Raza Khan, Mohammed Murad Hossain Sarker, Rasmus Balder Nordbjærg, Yakubu Adeyemi Oseni

-We ran below code in the shell command with all the zipped books in order to unzip them:
+We ran below shell command with from the directory of all the zipped books in order to unzip them:

     unzip '*.zip'